deltamodders/GM3P/README.txt

 README

-If you just want to know how to start it up, go to \GameMakerxDeltaCombiner\bin\Debug\Net8.0\GameMakerxDeltaCombiner.exe
+If you just want to know where the .exe file is located, it's at \GameMakerxDeltaCombiner\bin\Debug\Net8.0\GameMakerxDeltaCombiner.exe

 Section 1: Operation Instructions